canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/introducing-microk8s/introducing-microk8s.md

 ## Host your first service in Kubernetes
 Duration: 7:00

-As we are introducing microk8s we do not use yaml manifests, instead we create a deployment of microbot with two pods via the cli:
+We start by creating a microbot deployment with two pods via the kubectl cli:
 ```bash
 microk8s.kubectl run microbot --image=dontrebootme/microbot:v1 --replicas=2
 ```

-To expose our deployment we create a service:
+To expose our deployment we need to create a service:
 ```bash
 microk8s.kubectl expose deployment microbot --type=NodePort --port=80 --name=microbot-service
 ```